Courses

 Main Campus

-DPT 754 - Research Seminar: Systematic Review
+DPT 754 - Research Capstone III

 This is the fifth and final course in the research sequence of the DPT curriculum.
 This is an advanced course focused on the critical analysis and interpretation of the data sourced from scientific literature or data collection, building upon content from DPT 652, DPT 653, DPT 752, and DPT 753.
 The course is designed to foster collaborative research activities leading toward dissemination.